jtanx/fontforge/doc/sphinx/faq.rst

    procedure will not produce good results.

-   * Before you do anything else make sure you have either the :doc:`potrace or autotrace programs <autotrace>` installed on your system
+   * Before you do anything else make sure you have either the :doc:`potrace or autotrace programs </techref/autotrace>` installed on your system

 --------------------------------------------------------------------------------